-Securities and assets for which market quotations are not readily available are valued at their fair value as determined in good faith by the valuation designee under procedures established pursuant to Rule 2a-5.
+Securities and assets for which market quotations are not readily available are valued at their fair value as determined in good faith under procedures established consistent with the requirements of the 1940 Act.
 Fair valuation methodologies and procedures may include, but are not limited to: (i) analysis and review of available financial and non-financial information about the company, (ii) comparisons with the valuation and changes in valuation of similar securities, including a comparison of foreign securities to the equivalent U.S. dollar value American Depositary Receipts securities at the close of U.S. exchanges; and (iii) evaluation of any other information that could be indicative of the value of the security.

-The Fund may obtain valuations on the basis of prices provided by a pricing service overseen by the valuation designee.
-All other investment assets, including restricted and not readily marketable securities, are valued in good faith at fair value by the valuation designee under procedures established pursuant to Rule 2a-5.
+The Fund may obtain valuations on the basis of prices provided by a pricing service approved consistent with the requirements of the 1940 Act.
+All other investment assets, including restricted and not readily marketable securities, are valued in good faith at fair value by the valuation designee under procedures established consistent with the requirements of the 1940 Act.
 Additional information on fair valuation is provided in the Fund's prospectus under "Pricing of Fund Shares."